voxpupuli/puppet-autofs/README.md

 }
 ```

 ### Map Files

-To setup the Autofs Map Files, there is a defined type that can be used:
+This module provides several ways to manage Autofs map files.
+In the first place, there is a defined type serving this purpose:
 ```puppet
 autofs::mount { 'home':
   mount       => '/home',